didududu/STATS-507/507_Project/README.md

 This is the final project for the course STATS-507.
 The folder contains a well-documented executable codebase and a 2-page summary report.
 The project lasted approximately five weeks and totaled approximately 40 hours.

-Projet_Analysis: Analyzing the dataset mertcobanov/animals;
+Project_Analysis: Analyzing the dataset mertcobanov/animals;

 Project_PCA_SVM: PCA dimensionality reduction, SVM classification;